This topic describes how to configure a production to alert users about important events, such as events that require user intervention.

 InterSystems IRIS can send alerts when a business host’s queue has too many messages or has messages that have waited too long.
 To enable these alerts, specify the following settings with nonzero values:

-Queue Count Alert — Minimum number of items in the queue needed to trigger an alert.
+Queue Count Alert — When the number of items in the queue exceeds this threshold, an alert is triggered.
 This alert has the prefix QueueCountAlert: (not localized).
 This alert is useful in situations where large queues are building up.

 Queue Wait Alert — Length of time that a message can wait in the queue or be the active message before an alert is triggered.
 This alert has the prefix QueueWaitAlert: (not localized).
 This alert is useful in situations where a queue is not processing messages.